svetapan/car-react/README.md

 ![Navigation](./assets/navigation.png)

-Search and filtering: RentalCar pr ovides many parameters for searching for cars, such as brand, rental price, car mileage from and to.
+Search and filtering: RentalCar provides many parameters for searching for cars, such as brand, rental price, car mileage from and to.
 You can easily adjust the filters to find a car that meets your needs.

 ![Filtering and search car](./assets/filters.png)

-Detailed information: for a more detail description of the selected сфк, you can click the Learn more button.
+Detailed information: for a more detail description of the selected car, you can click the Learn more button.
 A modal window will open with detail information about the selected model.You can also add a model to the list of favorites by clicking on the heart at the top or remove it from the list of favorites by